stephenkeable/Shopify-Transfers-Export-Chrome-Extension/README.md

 **Warning, this uses undocumented Shopify endpoints, so it might stop working if they change these**

-Install to Chrome as an unpacked extension as per this anse on SO:- https://stackoverflow.com/questions/24577024/install-chrome-extension-form-outside-the-chrome-web-store
+Install to Chrome as an unpacked extension as per this answer on SO:- https://stackoverflow.com/questions/24577024/install-chrome-extension-form-outside-the-chrome-web-store

 Pin to your toolbar if needed, then when you visit the Transfers within your Shopify Admin the icon will be active.